LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Key Narrative Points.md

 - Napella and her family are all killed bar Ven-Dryk and their illegitimate daughter
 - Ven-Dryk is taken as a political prisoner of the confederacy while their daughter escapes
 - Brokvar falls under confederate control and Rheilliwch's capital is revitalised using Brokvar's resources.
-- The confederacy invades Esgid and rebirths itself as the Ymerodrol Empire - now controlling three countries
+- The confederacy rebirths itself as the Ymerodrine Empire, a unified state of Ymerodrol, Rheilliwch &
 - Several year's pass
 - Emperor Ymerodrol's daughter Fenian Naezana assumes the title empress after the death of her father
 - Empress Fenian takes an interest in Ven-Dryk and orders him brought to the capital - he is rescued by a guerrilla force operating out of the Artificer's City Addun